 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a leading bunion surgeon Dr. Solomon about your specific condition.
 Only a trained, experienced board certified podiatrist or bunion specialist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about the no scar bunion surgery procedure?
-Would like to schedule an appointment with an internationally recognized, top bunion surgeon in New York, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for a consultation.
+Would like to schedule an appointment with an internationally recognized, top bunion surgeon in NYC, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for a consultation.

 51 East 25th Street, Ste 409